EsaKhan01/EsaKhan01.github.io/docs/README.md

 ## About Me

 Hello my name is Esa Khan.
-I am a current undergraduate student at Clemson University, and I am pursuiing a B.S. in Biological Sciences and a B.S. in Computer Science.
+I am a current undergraduate student at Clemson University, and I am pursuing a B.S. in Biological Sciences and a B.S. in Computer Science.